spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202304.0/glue-api/dynamic-data-exchange-api/dynamic-data-exchange-api-integration.md

 {% info_block warningBox "Verification" %}

 If everything is set up correctly, you can operate with the data.
-Follow the link to discover how to perform it [x] TODO: Add How-to request API endpoints
+Follow the link to discover how to perform it [How to send request in Dynamic Data Exchange API](/docs/scos/dev/glue-api-guides/{{page.version}}/dynamic-data-exchange-api/how-to-guides/how-to-send-request-in-dynamic-data-exchange-api.html)

 {% endinfo_block %}